K33TY/Jif-Sif-to-Fabric/Docs/Plan-of-attack.md

 ## Secondary Goals
-These are additions that I hope to implement assuming that I accomplish the main functionality.
+If time permits, these are additional goals that I hope to accomplish:

   + Implement improvements to the calendar app's UI and usability.
   + Figure out how to automate the build process for this example.